Education technology is going to change everything in the classroom.

 That’s where ed tech comes in.

-Educational technology platforms give schools the ability to visualise their school data, allowing staff to track and analyse students’ university outcomes and gain a critical overview of the successes and failures of their counseling curriculum.
+Educational technology platforms give schools the ability to visualise their school data, allowing staff to track and analyse students’ university outcomes and gain a critical overview of the successes and failures of their counselling curriculum.

 Like we said at the beginning, there’s a reason why we at BridgeU are such vocal champions of educational technology in university and careers guidance.